jannespino20/mercari_test/README.md

 ## Overview

 Hello!
 This repository is created by Jann Espino for the sole purpose of a QA Engineer job application exam at Mercari.
+I made a video of all the tests I was able to create here: https://drive.google.com/file/d/1cQIP6FdLhFBFImTIsagX_2HLag9AKpxu/view?usp=sharing feel free to view it!

 ## About the test